Is the competition sleeping with your customers?

 Disney is known to be the happiest place on earth for children.
 And for adults too, including myself.
 It is also one of the most expensive places on earth for vacationing.
 And yet families save up for months/years to experience the Disney world at least once in a lifetime, if not more.
 Why?

-Because Disney focuses on its customers.
+Because Disney focuses on customer satisfaction.
 It knows the pulse of its customers.
 It connects with them emotionally and delivers value that is worth more than what the guests pay for.

 A great example would be how Disney takes care of its overtly excited and hyper guests, who often leave their keys in the car in an attempt to rush to the fun park.
 For such guests, Disney has an appointed team of locksmiths whose job is to simply identify families in distress in the parking lot and help them unlock their cars for free.
 That is magical indeed!

 - Speak their language, don’t fake it!

 If you want to cozy up with your customers, existing or potential, you need to speak their lingo.
 New and social and digital.
 Whatever it takes.